rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     <p class="warn"><b>INFO</b> - If you do not see the job run after Jenkins restarts, feel free to manually trigger it to get it going.</p>

 5. With Jenkins now scanning our GitLab project for new repositories and git setup to trigger a build on Jenkins, let's explore our pipeline!
 A `Jenkinsfile` uses a DSL (Jenkins language) to declaratively describe the pipeline in a series of blocks.
-Ours is setup a lot like this :
+Ours is set up a lot like this :

     ![jenkins-pipe](images/jenkins-pipe.png)

     Some of the key things to note above are:
     * `pipeline {}` is how all declarative Jenkins pipelines begin.
     * `environment {}` defines environment variables to be used across all build stages.
-    * `options {}` contains specific Job specs you want to run globally across the jobs, e.g., setting the terminal colour.
+    * `options {}` contains specific Job specs you want to run globally across the jobs, e.g., setting the terminal color.
     * `stage {}` all jobs must have one stage.
 This is the logical part of the build that will be executed, e.g., `bake-image`.
     * `steps {}` each `stage` has one or more steps involved.
 These could be execute shell script, git checkout, etc.
     * `agent {}` specifies the node the build should be run on, e.g., `jenkins-agent-npm`.
     * `post {}` hook is used to specify the post-build-actions.
 Jenkins declarative pipeline syntax provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow.
     * `when {}` is used for flow control.
 It can be used at the stage level and be used to stop pipeline entering that stage.
 For example, when the branch is master, then deploy to `test` environment.

 6. Now that we've gone through what this stuff does, let's try to fix the failing build.
 If you look at the output of the Jenkins job, you'll see it's not able to find anything in Nexus to put in a container.
 To fix this, update the `Jenkinsfile` by adding a new `stage` which will run app compilation, producing the artifact in Nexus for us.
-Add the following below to the  `// 💥🔨 PIPELINE EXERCISE GOES HERE ` comment:
+Add the following under the `// 💥🔨 PIPELINE EXERCISE GOES HERE ` comment:

     ```groovy
             // 💥🔨 PIPELINE EXERCISE GOES HERE